s-gbz/grilborzer.github.io/_posts/2020-07-27-trying-out-morning-pages.md

 # "The pages are a kind of diary" - 16.07.2020
 **I feel** .. good, productive and clear.
-In particular because of yesterdays experience watching ["Your Name"](/blog/your-name-review).
+In particular because of yesterday’s experience watching ["Your Name"](/blog/your-name-review).

 **I think** .. the **pages are a kind of diary/ organizer for me**.
 I mostly recap yesterday, jot thoughts about today and fill the last page with something random.